paulocr2/ModelagemAnaliticaML/day2/slides/readme.md

-Conteúdo:
+Conteúdo do dia 2:

-- Slides do dia 2.
+- Slides.